fefa4ka/eer-components/Clock/README.md

 ```

 In this example, the `clk` component is initialized with a hardware timer and a starting timestamp of `TIMESTAMP`.
 The component's `state.time` struct can be accessed using the `Clock_time` macro and the current time can be set using the `Clock_set` macro.

+The Clock component is implemented using a timer handler, which is a function provided by the user that is called at regular intervals.
+The timer handler increments a timestamp and counters for milliseconds and microseconds.
+It also calls a callback function (`on.second`) whenever a second has passed.
+The Clock component also provides a function (`Clock_date`) that converts a timestamp into a calendar date.

 ## Applications